vladysor/SensEdu/docs/library/others.md

 ## Basic Ultrasound Examples

 These examples demonstrate how to transmit a 32kHz ultrasonic wave at a constant sampling rate.
 The reflected wave is then captured and sent to a PC via Serial or WiFi communication.
 Using MATLAB, you can visualize and potentially process the wave.
 By placing an object on top of the SensEdu, you can observe wave reflections.

+For both the example [Basic_UltraSound]({% link library/others.md %}#basic_ultrasound) and [Basic_UltraSound_4CH]({% link library/others.md %}#basic_ultrasound_4ch) an equivalent Python implementation is also provided to visualize the acquired signals.
+This is particularly useful because it removes the requirement to use MATLAB, which is proprietary software that requires a paid license.
+With the Python version, waveform visualization and basic signal analysis can be performed using an open-source programming language, freely available and compatible with the most widely used development environments.

+To run examples in python, following libraries need to be installed:

+* *NumPy* - for scientific computing ``` $pip install numpy```
+* *Matplotlib* - for visualization ``` $pip install matplotlib```
+* *PySerial* - for serial port communication ``` $pip install pyserial```

 ### Basic_UltraSound